 In some cases, such as in accidents where the at-fault driver is uninsured, the victim may have to pursue a claim with his own insurance company.
 Victims are required to cooperate more fully with their own companies, so you may have to offer more information to the adjuster in those situations.
 A skilled attorney can help victims understand their rights and obligations and make decisions on how best to move forward.

 If you or someone you love has suffered injuries in an auto accident, you may be entitled to compensation.
-Take a moment to fill out our online contact form, and a member of the legal team at Rechtman & Spevak will help you learn more about how to proceed after an accident.
+Take a moment to fill out our online contact form, and a member of the car accident attorneys at Rechtman & Spevak will help you learn more about how to proceed after an accident.